lorenz10/linux-terminal/README.md

 ```
 copies the file into another directory.

+`cp -r /origin/directory1 /destination/directory2` copies direcory1 and all its content into directory2.

 ```shell
 ls /path/to/directory
 ```
 shows the content of the specidic directory, if no forlder is specified show the current one.
+Use `-a` to show also hidden files.

 ```shell
 mkdir new_directory